clement-lee/crandep/README.md

 dplyr::count(df0.rstan, type, reverse) # all 8 types
 #>         type reverse  n
 #> 1    depends   FALSE  2
-#> 2    depends    TRUE 21
+#> 2    depends    TRUE 23
 #> 3    imports   FALSE 10
-#> 4    imports    TRUE 63
+#> 4    imports    TRUE 64
 #> 5 linking to   FALSE  5
-#> 6 linking to    TRUE 50
+#> 6 linking to    TRUE 52
 #> 7   suggests   FALSE 12
-#> 8   suggests    TRUE 18
+#> 8   suggests    TRUE 20
 ```

-As of 2020-08-03, the packages that have all 8 types of dependencies are
+As of 2020-09-11, the packages that have all 8 types of dependencies are
-gRbase, rstan, sf, stochvol, xts.
+gRbase, quanteda, rstan, sf, stochvol, xts.

 ## Building and visualising a dependency network